 She also counsels public companies, investment advisors, hedge funds and broker-dealers concerning compliance with the securities laws and SEC rules.

 Prior to joining Haynes and Boone at the end of 2009, Kit was the director of the Atlanta Regional Office of the SEC.
 She led the enforcement, examination and bankruptcy programs for the SEC in five Southeastern states, which included directing the enforcement priorities and resolutions of investigations and litigation.
 Kit has more than 20 years of experience with the SEC in the Atlanta, Fort Worth, Denver and Philadelphia offices including heading the enforcement program in the SEC's Fort Worth and Atlanta offices before being named the regional director in Atlanta in 2007.

 Kit is a sought-after authority for her knowledge of the SEC's enforcement and examination programs and frequently speaks at national, international and regional conferences.
 She has also authored and contributed to numerous articles, white papers and alerts on the subject.

 Kit brings the same zeal with which she serves her clients to her firm colleagues and to her community.
-She co-chairs the Women's Leadership Academy at Haynes and Boone for the development of senior associate women and is a member of the firm's diversity committee.
-Kit serves the Girl Scouts of Northeast Texas as a member of its Board of Directors, chairwoman for the Alumnae Association, and a member of the Communications and Philanthropy Committee.
-She is also on the board of both the National Society of Compliance Professionals and the Consumer Credit Counseling Service, supporting the missions of financial literacy and money management, investor protection and securities compliance.
+She is a member of Haynes and Boone’s diversity committee and co-chairs the Women's Leadership Academy for the development of senior associate women.
+In addition, Kit serves the Girl Scouts of Northeast Texas as the chair of its Board of Directors.
+She is also a past board member of both the National Society of Compliance Professionals and the Consumer Credit Counseling Service, organizations which support the missions of financial literacy and money management, investor protection and securities compliance.